-They perch on the sides of dead or dying trees, and if you’re lucky, you might occasionally find one battering away at a section of wood, as woodpeckers are known to do.
-This is a bird that looks unlike any other: of course, we’re talking about the Pileated Woodpecker.
+Pileated woodpeckers are easily identifiable by it’s massive size, pinpointed head plumage and bold streaks of red, black, and white.
+You will often see them perched on the sides of dead or dying trees, and if you’re lucky, you might occasionally find one battering away at a section of wood, as woodpeckers are known to do.

 Photo Credit: Charles de Millie-Isles on Flickr